joeyh278/joeyh278.github.io/projects.md

 # Ceres

-Ceres is a website dedicated to raising awarness and tracking the Austrailian wildfires!
+Ceres is a website dedicated to raising awareness and tracking the Austrailian wildfires!

 I was both the product owner and full-stack developer for this freshman design project.